Women's rugby league in Australia: 1990s

 In the early part of the 1990s Women's Rugby League competitions were run in Sydney, the Illawarra and the Australian Capital Territory.
 Some of the clubs from those regions participated in an annual knock-out competition.
 The East Canberra club won this knock-out tournament in three consecutive years: 1991, 1992 and 1993.
 Other participating clubs included the Albion Park Outlaws, Calwell Colts, North Sydney, Northern Districts Illawarra, Warilla Warriors, Woden Valley and the Wollongong Wildcats.
 In the final of the 1994 tournament, Picton defected Bulli.

+Competition rules for the 1995 Sydney Women's Rugby League season had modifications to team size.
+On-field teams were between seven (minimum) and ten (maximum) players, with the number for a match being determined by the availability of players on the day.
+Including players starting on the bench, teams were limited to fourteen players.
+The number of interchanges been on-field and bench was unlimited.
+Scrums were three players per team in a front row formation.
+Game time was two thirty minute halves.

 In 1995, Australia hosted a tour by the New Zealand national team.
 This was the inaugural series of Test Matches for both countries in Women's Rugby League.
 Tour matches were played in Sydney, Canberra and Brisbane.

 In 1996, Australia hosted a seven match, three Test tour by the Great Britain women's national rugby league team.
 Australia claimed their inaugural international win in the First Test in Canberra.
 Great Britain, however, won the Second Test in Brisbane and the Third Test at Redfern Oval in Sydney to claim a series victory.